 Your decision should be based on the finish and permanence of the paint.
 The durability of the paint is also another factor and the designs that you are going to paint.

-For the paintbrush, we recommend smaller and narrower shafts to get the detailed work.
+For a paintbrush, I’d recommend smaller and narrower shafts to get the detailed work.
 While for coverage and finish, you can use broad and flat brushes.

 You can also use a sponge for a frosted glass painting and a textured finish to your glass window.